August can be an excellent time to visit Phuket, Thailand’s largest island located in the Andaman Sea.

 Whether you’re looking to explore the island’s stunning beaches, indulge in the local cuisine and culture, or try your hand at some water sports, there’s something for everyone in Phuket in August.

-In this blog post, we’ll take a closer look at why August is a great time to visit Phuket and highlight some of the top activities and attractions to check out while you’re there.
+In this blog post, we’ll examine why August is a great time to visit Phuket and highlight some of the top activities and attractions to visit while you’re there.

 Jump back to the best of Phuket in July | Jump forward to see Phuket in September